 You can create a three dimensional face, which consists of a section of a plane in three dimensional space.
-After you specify the fourth point, the program continues to prompt you for
+After you specify the fourth point, the program continues to prompt you for additional faces by alternating prompts for the third point and fourth point to allow you to build a complex three dimensional object.

-To create a three dimensional face: Draw > Modeling > Meshes > 3D Face $Command\ line > 3DFACE$
+To create a three dimensional face: Draw > Modeling>Meshes>3D Face Command line>3DFACE

-- 1.Type 3Dfaceon the command line. - 2.
-Specify the first point of the three-dimensional face. - 3.
+1.Type 3Dface on the command line.

+- 2.Specify the first point of the three-dimensional face. - 3.
 Specify the second, third, and fourth points. - 4.
 Specify the third and fourth points for additional faces. - 5.To complete the command, press Enter.